Victoria Bitter: VB RAW

+VB Low Carb

 Marketing and promotion

 In 2009, Foster's replaced the slogan from the '60s "A hard earned thirst needs a big cold beer, and the best cold beer is Vic, Victoria Bitter" with "VB – The Drinking Beer" as part of a marketing strategy to reposition VB to a broader range of drinkers.
 The new slogan, as part of a campaign called "The Regulars" included a brand website for the first time, including a production line live webcam.
-Advertising ran on TV and radio, in print, outdoor, online and at point of sale.
+Advertising ran on TV and radio, in print, outdoor, online, and at point of sale.
 In 2015, Carlton and United Breweries revived the "hard earned thirst" campaign.

-In 2018 Victoria Bitter revisited the idea of knock off with the launch of a new campaign called new knock off times expanding its brand positioning to celebrate Australia's changing workforce.
+In 2018, Victoria Bitter revisited the idea of knock off with the launch of a new campaign called new knock off times expanding its brand positioning to celebrate Australia's changing workforce.

 Marking its 50th anniversary of TV advertising, the ad celebrates the change in Australia's workforce that's taken place over the half century.
 These days, there's no one time that people knock off.
 4.00pm might still be the end of the day for some, but for others, it might very well be the beginning of their day.

-In 2005, VB had started a promotion where David Boon became the face of Victoria Bitter (VB) beer for its 2005/06 summer advertising campaign, called Boonanza.
+In 2005, VB had started a promotion where David Boon became the face of Victoria Bitter beer for its 2005/06 summer advertising campaign called Boonanza.
 Part of the promotion was the sale of a talking David Boon figurine with purchases of cartons of beer, which would make comments when prompted by Channel Nine commentary.
 In late 2006, the Boonanza promotion returned as Boonanza II for the 2006–07 Ashes series.
 The promotion included former England cricket captain Ian Botham as a talking figure, who would interact alongside an updated David Boon figure.